smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 }
 ```

-Android O and greater but less then S
+Android O and greater, but less than S

 ```java
 context.startForegroundService(intent);